Overview for How to Change Oil

 Before you head off to the auto parts store, consult your owner’s manual for the type and weight of oil specific to your vehicle.
 It’s especially important to follow the carmaker’s recommendations for oil viscosity.
 That’s a big change from the old DIY days.
 Late-model engines rely on oil pressure to regulate valve timing and apply the proper tension to the timing belt or chain.
 Substituting your personal preference for the manufacturer’s recommendations can result in engine damage, poor performance and even a “Check Engine” warning.

-Don’t skimp on a filter
+Don’t skimp on an oil filter

-There’s a huge difference between an economy filter and a top-of-the-line version.
+There’s a huge difference between an economy oil filter and a top-of-the-line version.
 But there’s only a small difference in price.
 If you use conventional oil and diligently change it every 3,000 miles, you can get by with the economy filter.
 But if you regularly “forget” and go beyond that mileage or use long-mileage synthetic blends or full synthetic, spend the extra bucks on a better filter.
 Look at these cutaway filters and you can see why the premium filter is a better choice.

-Changing oil the fast way
+Oil change the fast way

-If you get all your ducks in a row, you’ll be done in about 20 minutes.
+If you get all your ducks in a row, you’ll be done changing oil in about 20 minutes.
 Start by spreading plastic sheeting on the ground.
 Then drive your car on top of it.
 That will eliminate all oil spill cleanup work since you can just toss the entire sheet when you’re done, or keep it for the next change if you’re lucky enough to go spill-free.
 Jack up the car, set the jack stands in place, and lower the car.
 If you’re on asphalt, place squares of plywood under the jack stands for support.

 Place all your tools on a tray or in a box so everything you need is in one place.
-That means a box-end wrench for the drain plug, a rubber mallet (Photo 1), a filter wrench, a drain pan and the new filter.
+That means a box-end wrench for the drain plug, a rubber mallet (Step 1), a filter wrench, a drain pan and the new filter.
 Before you slide it all under the car, open a new oil bottle and smear clean oil on the new filter’s gasket.
 Then you’re ready to start the job.

 Remove the drain plug and get the old oil flowing.
 Then remove the oil filter and install the new one.
 Once the old oil is down to a trickle, install a new gasket on the plug (if required) and tighten it by tapping the box-end wrench with the rubber mallet.
 Wipe the drips with a rag and you’re done under the car.